7 Tips For Keeping Your Clothes Like New For Longer

 4. Don’t over-wash your clothes

 You actually don’t necessarily have to wash your clothing every time you wear them.
 You should also air dry your clothes whenever possible as you’re causing extra wear and tear every time you put them in the dryer, even if you use a gentler setting.
+That way, you can easily be keeping your clothes like new.

 5. Protect delicate items